-- Neighbour disputes which are civil in nature such as boundary disputes.
-Please consider contacting Citizens Advice and/or a solicitor
+- neighbour disputes which are civil in nature such as boundary disputes.
+Consider contacting Citizens Advice and/or a solicitor

-- Land boundaries or land ownership disputes.
-Please consult with your solicitor and check ownership on GOV.UK's land registry page
+- land boundaries or land ownership disputes.
+Consult with your solicitor and check ownership on GOV.UK's land registry page

-- Breaches of a covenant attached to deeds and land titles Please consult with your solicitor and check ownership on GOV.UK's land registry page
+- breaches of a covenant attached to deeds and land titles Consult with your solicitor and check ownership on GOV.UK's land registry page

 The Enforcement Register contains copies of Planning Enforcement Notices issued since 1982.
 The valid enforcement notices are available for public viewing on the Public Access webpage.